pancho-dev/pancho-dev/content/posts/home-lab-automation-secrets.md

 One of the problems I found when working with my home lab is that I was lacking a solution for storing secrets.
 Even though there are open source solutions like Hashicorp vault to manage secrets, and managing it something requires maintenance and I didn't want to have the operational burden.
 I used to manage my password with a KeePass vault file.
 However that solution fell short when dealing with multiple devices like phones and multiple laptops.
 So I chose a password manager.
 I ended up choosing Bitwarden as a password manager, one of the reasons I chose this solution was that it is open source and if I ever want to host it myself I can migrate to the open source version and migration will bee seamless to a hosted solution.
 I still chose the cloud version of it.
 And at some point working on my labs I decided to use my password manager to store the secrets I need for my automations.
 Bitwarden offers a cli tool which is pretty handy for automations, it outputs secrets in json format which is pretty useful to be used in any language.
 I chose to keep things simple and use it on the shell and parse it with jq tool, one downside of the bitwarden CLI tool is that they don't offer a build for linux arm64 arch, so if you are running on a raspberry pi you will have to build the tool from source.
-This post is opinionated to Bitwarden, but the same concepts should work for other password managers CLI tools, off source depending on outputs a few things should be adapted to other password managers outputs.
+This post is opinionated to Bitwarden, but the same concepts should work for other password managers CLI tools, of course depending on outputs a few things should be adapted to other password managers outputs.

 # Logging in